allenai/natural-instructions/tasks/README.md

 `task380_boolq_yes_no_question` | Given a passage and a yes/no question, answer the question based on the passage | Answer Generation
 `task381_boolq_question_generation` | Given a passage, generate a yes/no question that can be answered based on the passage | Question Generation
 `task382_hybridqa_answer_generation` | Given a question about part-of-speech tag of a word in the question, answer the question | Answer Generation
+`task394_persianqa_question_generation` | Given a passage, generate a question based on it | Question Generation `task395_persianqa_answer_generation` | Given a passage and a question, answer the question based on the passage | Answer Generation
+`task396_persianqa_classification` | Given a passage and a question, check whether the question is answerable based on the passage or not | Classification